patrulek/MLPBench/README.md

 This project uses [large pages](https://learn.microsoft.com/en-us/windows/win32/memory/large-page-support) which are not allowed by default for any user.
 To enable it follow instructions from [this link](https://learn.microsoft.com/en-us/sql/database-engine/configure-windows/enable-the-lock-pages-in-memory-option-windows?view=sql-server-ver16).

+Admin privileges are required to run this program properly (to manipulate MSR registers).

 ### Troubleshooting

 In a case of such error: